BradleyCodeU/bradleycodeu.github.io/_apcsa/ch14sortingandsearching/Ch14LinearSearch.md

 category: ch14sortingandsearching
 title: Linear Search
 ---
 A linear search or sequential search is a method for finding an element within a list.
-You may also hear it referred to as brute-force search or exhaustive search.
 It sequentially checks each element of the list until a match is found or the whole list has been searched.

 A linear search is very slow.
 It is not a smart approach.
 There are MUCH faster search algorithms that we will be learning, but we are starting with the most obvious/basic search... the linear search.